Mother's Journey 2018

 What is A Mother’s Journey?

-A mother’s journey is the abundant opportunity for personal growth and development that exists while raising our children..
+A mother’s journey is an exploration of the personal growth and development that exists while raising our children..
 No other time of our life is more demanding of us – emotionally, physically and spiritually.
+Whether we have toddlers or teens, typically developing or special needs children, the opportunities for recognizing what is getting in our way, and learning to respond differently, are daily.

 What is Joyful Courage?

-Joyful Courage is the idea that we can choose to show up fully to our lives.
-Not only to show up, but to thrive, even as we hold space for others.
-Joyful Courage is being in bold celebration of life-long growing and our own deep inner knowing.
+Joyful Courage is the idea that you can choose to show up fully to your life.
+Not only to show up, but to thrive, even as you hold space for others.
+Joyful Courage is being in bold celebration of life-long growing and your own deep inner knowing.

 Parenting is one surprising moment after another, starting from those very first minutes of holding that fragile little being in your arms, knowing their future is up to YOU.

 At the surface are the basic needs – food, clothing shelter.
-Deeper than that is the connection we nurture, being attuned to their experience, trusting ourselves so that they can in turn trust themselves and the world around them.
+Deeper than that is the connection you nurture, being attuned to your child's experience, trusting yourselves so that they can in turn trust themselves and the world around them.

 What is often an unexpected experience for mothers is our own evolution, the beliefs and ideas that we have held as truth that no longer serve us.
 Some of us are clear about these beliefs, while others simple are experiencing an unsettling, a discomfort that something is off.